rajatkaush1k/rajatkaush1k/README.md

 Outside the coding realm, I enjoy travelling, learning new things, working out, cooking, listening to music & podcasts, playing with my dog and gaming.
 I'm also fond of doing nothing at all sometimes (important!)

 I've had a keen interest in building things since I was a kid; from breaking & modifying RC cars, running my own multiplayer game servers (mostly in SA:MP), building websites on the likes of Wix and Yola as a 12yo, to now developing large-scale Frontend applications end-to-end on my own, I've always had passion for translating complex problems into engaging experiences.
-I'm currently the Frontend Lead at CosmicJS and have previously worked at Unacademy (Graphy) where I lead the Frontend of some projects at Graphy.
+I'm currently the Frontend Lead at CosmicJS and have previously worked at Unacademy (Graphy).

 This is my work GitHub, you can find my personal projects (albeit old) on my <a target="_blank" href="https://www.github.com/itsrajat">
 Personal GitHub account